GHSVS-de/plg_system_characterscounterghsvs/README.md

 # Be patient!
 Work in progress!
 - If you want to test, install latest version!
+But not in productive environments.

 # plg_system_characterscounterghsvs
 - Joomla system plugin.
 Adds characters counter to some text and textarea fields in back-end.
 Fully configurable.